Houston Construction Accident Lawyers

 About Houston, TX

 Houston was ranked the second-best city for construction workers in 2021.
-Industrial Paint and Protection (IPP) Magazine made this selection based on residential real estate markets, the number of building permits issued, demand for construction professionals, cost of living, and wages.
+Industrial Paint and Protection (IPP) Magazine selected this based on residential real estate markets, the number of building permits issued, demand for construction professionals, cost of living, and wages.
 Houston also came in second for the highest number of construction workers in 2021, with a total of 32,540 workers.

 Houston is the most populous city in Texas and is known for its culture and diversity, thriving economy, and stable housing market.
 The Houston housing market even avoided the worst of the 2008 real estate crash.
 Houston is also one of the largest cities in the United States based on its total area, coming in at 637.4 square miles.
-Houston attracts businesses and homeowners alike, and this means the construction industry has remained strong through the decades.
+Houston attracts businesses and homeowners alike, meaning the construction industry has remained strong through the decades.
 Some of the biggest commercial construction companies in the area are David E. Harvey Builders, Tellepsen Commercial Construction, Burns & McDonnell Engineering Co, Gamma Construction, and Webber.

 Houston Links & Resources